galcivar/module_21/README.md

 ##### Step 3: Create the KaseiCoin Deployer Contract
 ![03](Execution_Results/03-KaseiCoinCrowdsaleDeployer-compile.png)
 ##### Step 4: Deploy the Crowdsale to a Local Blockchain
+###### Deployment of the contract to a local blockchain with Remix, MetaMask, and Ganache.

+###### Using test accounts to buy new tokens from the crowdsale and then checking the balances associated with the test accounts.

+###### After purchasing tokens with test accounts, viewing the total supply of minted tokens and the amount of wei that has been raised by the crowdsale.

 ---
 ## Contributors